warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 doesn't seem likely, but a given library might choose to use a personalization string that captures the other implementation-specific choices that it makes.

+Both sides must use the same hash function and personalization choices.

 * [What python-spake2 does](https://github.com/warner/python-spake2/blob/v0.7/src/spake2/spake2.py#L45):
   key = sha256(transcript)